shivanirathore24/Learn-ReactJS/Blogging App Using-Hooks/README.md

 These changes improve the usability by automatically focusing the title input field when the page loads and when the user submits a blog post.

+### Setting the Title
+In the updated code, the following changes were made:
+1. Second useEffect Hook:
+    - A new useEffect is added to update the document title based on the most recent blog title: This effect runs whenever the blogs state changes.
+It sets the document title to the latest blog's title (the most recent blog is at index 0).
+If there are no blogs, the title is set to "No Blogs".
+2. required Attribute in Textarea:
+    - The textarea for the blog content now has a required attribute
+    - This ensures that the blog content must be filled out before the form can be submitted.